vekatze/neut/book/src/static-memory-management.md

 }
 ```

 In the code above, `xs` isn't used.
-Thus, its content is discarded:
+Therefore, its content is discarded:

 ```neut
 // after compilation (pseudo-code)